rkumar0322/DeanJain-Farewell/Dean.md

 ---
 ### Thank you Dean for everything you have done for EPSAM!!
 The EPSAM Platform has been transformed thanks to your innovative and kind spirit
 :heart::purple_heart::green_heart::blue_heart:

----
-### Vivek Says:

-#### Hard to imagine what this team looks like without you.
-You have been a great mentor and friend and under your guidance I've grown and learned a lot.
-Thanks for all the support over the past 4 years and I hope to work with you again as you won't be going far.
-All the best for your new role!